Emiratis: Bedouin Emiratis

 Members of the House of Nahyan during the Buraimi dispute (1950s).

 Bedouin Emiratis, also known as Bedu Emiratis or Bedouin Arab Emiratis, are Emiratis of Bedouin Arab descent.
 They have historically lived nomadically in the desert, adapting to harsh conditions by moving with their families and animals in search of water and grazing areas.
 This nomadic lifestyle has fostered a strong sense of community and kinship among Bedouin tribes, with social structures traditionally organized around extended family networks and tribal affiliations.
-Among the prominent Bedouin tribes in the UAE are the Al Bu Falah, Al Bu Shamis, Al Bu Qitab, Al Awamir, Al Blooshi, Al Nuaimi, and Al Kaabi, among others, each tracing their ancestry to different regions across the Middle East such as Yemen, Najd, Hejaz, and other parts of the Arabian Peninsula.
+Among the prominent Bedouin tribes of the United Arab Emirates are the Manasir, Awamir, Al Murrah, Afar, Rashid, Al Bu Shamis, Khawatir, Ghafalah, and Bani Qitab, each of whose migrations extended between the Emirates region and various parts of southern and eastern Arabia such as the Empty quarter.
 While modernization and urbanization have brought about changes in Emirati society, many Bedouin Emiratis continue to maintain ties to their nomadic heritage, even as they settle into more sedentary lifestyles in urban areas.

 Bedouin culture emphasizes preserving traditions through oral history, storytelling, and rituals, including distinctive clothing and music.
 Emirati traditions of Bedouin origin include: Yowlah, Falconry, Nabati Poetry, Razfa, Al Sadu, Emirati coffee culture, and the national clothing of the UAE.

 Bedouin Emirati culture is often synonymous with Emirati culture.
 The Emirati government has embraced the Bedouin identity to shape the newly-united Emirati national identity, emphasizing values like resilience and hospitality to unify the diverse and often-times conflicting population.
 They promote Bedouin heritage to instill pride and belonging in Emirati citizens while adapting to modernization.
 This includes integrating Bedouin history into education, showcasing traditions in cultural initiatives, and incorporating Bedouin customs into national celebrations.

+Hadar Emiratis

+Hadar Emiratis, also known as Hadarī Emiratis or settled Emiratis, are Emiratis whose ancestors traditionally lived in permanent towns, villages, and oasis settlements.
+The term Hadar (Arabic: الحضر) is generally contrasted with Badu (بدو), referring to nomadic and semi-nomadic communities.
+Hadar communities historically concentrated along the coast and in oases, with livelihoods based on pearling, fishing, maritime trade, commerce, and agriculture.

+Hadar society was organized around extended families and tribal affiliations, and Hadar and Bedouin identities were not mutually exclusive.
+Among tribes historically associated with settled communities were the Qawasim, Maraziq, Naqbiyin, Abadilah, Al Ali, Rumaithat, among others.
+Major Hadar settlements included Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah, and the oasis communities of Al Ain and Liwa.

+Hadar culture contributed to Emirati traditions in areas including architecture, pearling, fishing, commerce, crafts, music, clothing, and cuisine.
+Modernization and urbanization during the twentieth century reduced the distinction between Hadar and Badu, and the term is now primarily used in historical, cultural, and genealogical contexts.